ewolff/microservice-consul/HOW-TO-RUN.md

 Successfully tagged msconsul_hystrix-dashboard:latest
 ```

-Afterwards the Docker images should be created.
+Afterwards the Docker images should have been created.
 They have the prefix
 `msconsul`:

 ```